 Is My Dog in Pain?

 Your dog will be in pain following spaying surgery.
 Spaying is more painful than neutering, since the surgeon must cut through the abdominal wall.
-Your vet will give your dog pain medications before she leaves the clinic, so that will help reduce her pain.
-If you think your dog is uncomfortable, contact your vet.
+Your vet will give your dog pain medications before she leaves the clinic, so that will help.
+If you think she is uncomfortable, contact your vet.
 NEVER give a dog pain medication at home!
 Many are toxic and aspirin will cause internal bleeding.

 Prior to your dog's spaying surgery, look up the name and phone number for the nearest 24-hour veterinary clinic.
-Know where it's located, so you don't get lost if you need to rush your pet to the hospital in the event of an emergency.
+Know where it's located so you don't get lost if you need to rush her to the hospital.
 Always call ahead so the emergency vets can prepare for your dog's arrival.

-- **Torn stitches, dislodged staples or open incision
+- **Torn stitches, dislodged staples, or an open incision

 - A gap between the edges of the incision